 When you are ready to start raising capital, or closing first sales, think about forming a legal entity and what kind is right for you.
-Sole Proprietorship, Partnership, LLC, LLP, C-Corp, or S-Corp.
-B-Corp or Nonprofit?
+Sole Proprietorship, Partnership, LLC, C Corp, S Corp, B Corp or Non-profit?
 Engage a paid attorney and accountant.
 Do not make this decision yourself, and do not engage in DIY legal by downloading boilerplate templates and filing on line.
 Work with professionals.

 Draft internal documents for the business.
 Founders agreements.
 Operating agreements.
 Policies.
 Confidentiality agreements.